 This article will briefly discuss the two basic types of betting schemes and also give you some important tips.
 First let’s consider the differences between free vs. paid options.

+There are a few sports betting systems that are free.
+These are called the Kelly Criterion, the Martingale System and Arbitrage Betting.
 Although they’re quite different from one another, they share a few elements:

 Briefly, the Kelly Criterion is a formula designed to tell you how much you should wager on a team.
 The Martingale is a wagering method based on minimizing loses.
 Arbitrage Betting involves the opportunistic exploitation of moneylines by wagering on competing teams that are playing one another in the same game.